Wile Cup: 2007-08: Croq 2.1

 The second year of the new generation unfolded eerily similar to the previous season; after three tournaments, there was no clear-cut favorite to the Wile Cup, and five challengers had a shot at winning it.
 The most likely bet to win would have been Roger Pylypa; however, a first-round knockout at the Masters eliminated his chances.
 Vice-President Bradshaw successfully repeated as champion, capturing his second Green Jacket, and surpassed Pylypa in the standings by a single point.
 However, it was Croqsoc rookie Chris Amy who would sour Bradshaw's victory.
 Amy secured the runner-up position, vaulting him past Pylypa and Bradshaw to the top of the standings, and became the newly crowned Wile Cup Champion.

 2008-09: Winds of Change

 The winds of change were again blowing at the UBC campus.
 President Taylor had passed the torch to Bradshaw, who became the fourth Croqsoc head.
 His first order of business, however, was to capture the Autumn Classic championship.
 He could not continue his stellar run atop the leader board, unfortunately, and by year's end, was all but out of Wile Cup contention.
 At the Masters, it was a two-man race between Bursaw and Wilton.
 In the final round, Bursaw finished second, ahead of Wilton, and won the Wile Cup, 34 points to 31 (ironically, 2 years earlier, Wilton beat Bursaw to the Wile Cup by the same score).
-Unbeknownst to them, and to the rest of the players, that would be the last croquet game played under the guise of the Croquet Society of the AMS.

 Croqsoc Not Renewed

-Dwindling support, coupled with sparse management, is detrimental to any sports league.
-The UBC Croquet Society was no different.
-As time passed, the passion and vigor to which Croqsoc was founded on and known for, disappeared.
-Running a club is no simple task.
-You need dedicated individuals who are ready to sacrifice time and effort.
-As students become more entrenched with scholastic issues as they near graduation, a fresh crop of enthusiastic underclassmen is needed to breathe new life into an aging Executive.
-Unfortunately for Croqsoc, this did not occur.
-The Executive had all but graduated, and there was little to no interest in finding replacements.
-As such, the club's application for renewal was not submitted, and with that, the Croquet Society of the AMS folded.
+The club's application for renewal was not submitted, and with that, the Croquet Society of the AMS folded.